gsempe/gsempe.github.io/content/post/osx-library-not-loaded.md

 17 links created for /usr/local/Cellar/jpeg/8d
 ```

-For me it made it, and this quick tip will help me to go faster next time.
+It fixed the error in my case.
+This quick tip will help me to go faster next time.
 Hopefully, it'll help you too.